CoverIQ/Figma-UI-Test-Planner/README.md

 2. Create your feature branch (`git checkout -b feature/amazing-feature`)
 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request
+5. Open a Pull Request with detailed documentation on changes.
+6. Submit Pull Request and Assign/Notify a Reviewer

 ## License